Rish2407/tic-tac-toe-with-stats-storage/README.md

 • Players alternate turns until one player wins or the board is full.

-• A player wins if they place their symbols in a straight line:Horizontally, Vertically, Diagonally
+• A player wins if they place their symbols in a straight line: Horizontally, Vertically, Diagonally

 If all squares are filled and no player has a winning line, the game ends in a draw.